-To honor hundreds of thousands of patients and family caregivers who use CaringBridge every day, we have been working with a National Geographic photographer and filmmaker to capture stories of hope and healing, even in times when cure was not possible.
+To honor hundreds of thousands of patients and family caregivers who use CaringBridge every day, we have been working since 2017 with a National Geographic photographer and filmmaker to capture stories of hope and healing, even in times when cure was not possible.

-What we have learned over three years, and have shared with 120 million people and counting, is that hard-won wisdom often comes from illness, injury, premature birth, mental-health crises … all the terrible things no one and no family should ever face.
+What we have learned over four years, and have shared with 120 million people and counting, is that hard-won wisdom often comes from illness, injury, premature birth, mental-health crises … all the terrible things no one and no family should ever face.
 Our National Geographic colleague, David McLain, calls it “a guide to getting through the unimaginable, by people who never imagined going through it.”

 We first saw in 2017, while visiting CaringBridge users in five states, that when—and if—healing happens, it looks different for everyone.
 But it seemed that some common themes were emerging among the life lessons from health journeys.